dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 Run the site and click Departments to go to the Departments Index page.

-Right click the **Edit** hyperlink for the English department and select **Open in new tab**, then click the **Edit** hyperlink for the English department.
+Right-click the **Edit** hyperlink for the English department and select **Open in new tab**, then click the **Edit** hyperlink for the English department.
 The two browser tabs now display the same information.

 Change a field in the first browser tab and click **Save**.